jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 {% endhighlight %}

-You'll see a directory called `node_modules` which contains the dependencies and if you look in `package.json` you should now see an addition `dependencies` element.
+You'll see a directory called `node_modules` which contains the dependencies and if you look in `package.json` you should now see an additional `dependencies` element.

 {% highlight json %}
 {